Getting Started as a New Student

 (3) Certified English translation of academic record or diploma: If your transcript or degree is not in English, you must arrange to have the document translated by an authorized translation service or your embassy or consulate.

-Join us for an orientation session in the first week of September or January.
+Join us for an orientation sessions throughout August and September.
 You’ll learn about programs and services, academic support, and life on campus and in Toronto.
 There will be panel discussions on the graduate school experience, the Graduate Professional Skills (GPS) program, financial support, plus campus tours.
-Check the Events Calendar for details on sessions and how to register.
+Visit the Orientation page for more details.

 Your graduate unit may also hold a more detailed session for students in your specific program.